Beyond products, plan sponsors and financial professionals can offer an experience to help participants make informed savings drawdown decisions

-- Confusion about different retirement income products creates an opportunity for traditional advice or advice-embedded retirement income solutions.
+- Confusion about different retirement income products points to an opportunity for traditional advice or advice-embedded retirement income solutions.

-- Preference for managed payout accounts and annuities weaken as participants get close to retirement.
+- Preference for managed payout solutions and annuities weaken as participants get close to retirement.
 Willingness to work with a financial professional increases at the same time.

 - Participant preferences suggest that retirement income solutions need to evolve beyond products to provide participants with an experience that makes them confident about their choice.